How to visit Tikal from Mexico?

 Typically, the journey to Tikal begins with a transfer to Flores or Santa Elena in Guatemala.
 These nearby towns serve as gateways to Tikal and offer a range of accommodations, from budget-friendly options to luxurious hotels.

 How to get to Tikal

-Keep in mind that there are no regular buses that directly take you to Tikal from Flores or Santa Elena.
+There are no regular buses directly to Tikal from Flores or Santa Elena.

-To maximize your time at Tikal, plan to hire a transfer for an early morning visit.
-The tour agency will arrange a comfortable vehicle to pick you up from your hotel and take you to the site entrance.
+To maximize your time at Tikal, hire a transfer for an early morning visit.
+The tour agency will arrange a comfortable vehicle to pick you up from your hotel and take you to the entrance of the Tikal archaeological site.

-Once you arrive at Tikal, prepare to be awe-struck by the vastness and grandeur of the ancient city.
-Walk through impressive temples, towering pyramids, and well-preserved structures that offer a glimpse into the past of this once-thriving Mayan civilization.
+You will be awe-struck by the vastness and grandeur of this ancient city.
+Walk through towering pyramids and well-preserved temples and structures that offer a glimpse into the past of once-thriving Mayan civilization.

 Optionally, you can take a guided tour.